DOSull/Spatial-Data-Science/README.md

 [assessment](#assessment) \~
 [links](#additional-information)

-**last updated** 1 July 2019
+**last updated** 17 June 2020

+**NOTE: materials are constantly being updated.
+For lab instructions in particular, check that any page you are working from has the heading Geog 315 T2 2020 at the top before working on it!**

 # Geog 315 Advanced Geographic Information Systems
 This course looks at the more advanced aspects of geographic information systems (GIS).
 There is a particular emphasis on open source tools and on approaches to doing geospatial analysis in code using *R* as these are becoming increasingly important in science and other workplace settings.
 The major assessment component of the class is a group project which gives students an opportunity to explore particular methods and topics of interest to themselves, and also to develop teamwork and project planning skills.

-It is expected that students will have completed [GEOG 215](https://www.victoria.ac.nz/courses/geog/415/2019/offering?crn=25033), [GEOG 415](https://www.victoria.ac.nz/courses/geog/415/2019/offering?crn=25033) or an introductory course in GIS at another institution.
+It is expected that students will have completed [GEOG 215](https://www.wgtn.ac.nz/courses/geog/215/2020/offering?crn=25033), [GEOG 415](https://www.wgtn.ac.nz/courses/geog/415/2020/offering?crn=25033) or an introductory course in GIS at another institution.

 This document is also available as a [PDF](README.pdf?raw=true) (although links may not work in that version).

 ### Important dates
 Item | Dates
  -- | --
-Trimester | 8 July to 9 November 2019
+Trimester | 13 July to 24 October 2020
-Teaching period | 8 July to 11 October 2019
+Teaching period | 13 July to 16 October 2020
-Mid-trimester break | 19 August to 1 September 2019
+Mid-trimester break | 17 August to 30 August 2020
-Last assessment item due | 18 October 2019
+Last assessment item due | 16 October 2020
 Study period | NA
 Examination period | NA
 Withdrawal dates | See [Course additions and  withdrawals](https://www.victoria.ac.nz/home/admisenrol/payments/withdrawalsrefunds)